What Are Porcelain Veneers and How They’re Made

-People are often unsure as to what exactly a veneer is and how it differs to a crown.
+People are often unsure as to what exactly a veneer is and how it differs from a crown.

 Crowns, on the other hand, completely cover the whole tooth surface and are generally used when a tooth is unhealthy.